 Workers’ Compensation FAQs

-As a former insurance company defense attorney, T. Andrew Miller is ready to approach your workers’ compensation case from all angles to seek the most favorable outcome.
-If you have a workers’ comp claim in the Atlanta area, make an appointment with our law office today by calling us at 678-605-9109.
+As a former insurance company defense attorney, T. Andrew Miller is ready to approach your workers’ compensation case from all angles to seek the most favorable overall outcome.
+If you have a Georgia workers’ comp claim , make an appointment with our law office today by calling us at 678-605-9109.

-Here are common questions we receive regarding workers’ comp.
+Here are common questions we receive about Workers’ Compensation in Georgia:

 I was provided medical care after I got hurt, but now I am not being allowed to see a doctor.
 I can’t afford to pay for this by myself!
 What are my options?